mindiweik/learning-time/2020 README/20Q2-README.md

 Personal projects documenting things I am practicing from what I've recently learned and sharing my research findings in my quest to learn something new about programming each and every day!
 I mainly use a Macbook Pro and a Raspberry Pi 4 running Raspian.

+### June 29, 2020
+Today I watched the first video in the web track which was the "HTTP" video.
+It was basically a review of how the internet talks between servers to re-lay that base knowledge.

+### June 28, 2020
+I finished the final main lecture for Week 8 of the [CS50 Intro to Computer Science](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) which was mainly just a review and congratulations, but also laid out the basics of taking the next step in the course of deciding which "track" you want to take.

+I am taking the web track.

 ### June 26, 2020
 My peers helped a lot with understanding the nuances of working with a SQL database within a Python script in the Week 7 [CS50 Intro to Computer Science](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) problem set called Houses.
 It was hard initially to reframe my brain from considering an index position to considering a row within a table, but after racking my brain I was able to collaborate a conclusion with the members in our Discord server. *They are really great at helping without giving away the answers directly!*